KodaFramework/Gem/README.markdown

 *   Run a mongorestore of your locally backed up database to your new database (updating your connection info.)
 *   `$ mongorestore -h hostname.mongolab.com:port_number -d database_name -u username -p password /path/on/my/local/computer`
 *   `$ heroku maintenance:off`

+## In Progress / Roadmap

+*	Publishing Workflow
+*   Preview
+*	iPhone and Android starter kit
+	- no programming needed, point our app to your koda instance and manage the user interface and content from your admin section
+*	Koda Shop starter kit
+ 	- including Website, Google Checkout integration, iPhone and Android applications
+*	Support and Video Tutorials

+# Any Questions?

+>Koda on Twitter: @kodaframework
+>Marcel du Preez on Twitter: @marceldupreez

 ------------------